LucHermitte/vim-compil-hints/README.md

 compil-hints
 ============

-Add _ballons_ and _signs_ to show where compilation errors have occured.
+Add _ballons_ and _signs_ to show where compilation errors have occurred.
 The information is extracted from the [quickfix list](http://vimhelp.appspot.com/eval.txt.html#getqflist%28%29).